 It was proposed that Council Tax for 2018/19 for a Band D property be increased to £132.84 (an increase of £4.95 or 3.87%) from 2017/18.
 The Portfolio Holder assured Cabinet that despite this increase Rushcliffe would still have the lowest Council Tax in the County.
 It was also proposed that special expenses for West Bridgford, Keyworth and Ruddington be reduced, as set out in the recommendations of the report.
-The Portfolio Holder advised that an empty property premium of 150% of a property's Council Tax charge would also be introduced in order to get empty properties back into use that it created, especially with the risk involved over budgeting for back dated claims.
+The Portfolio Holder advised that an empty property premium of 150% of a property's Council Tax charge would also be introduced in order to get empty properties back into use

+The Portfolio Holder advised that Government changes to small business rate relief had made budgeting for this area particular difficult due to the uncertainty that it created, especially with the risk involved over budgeting for back dated claims.
 This area would continue to create risk and uncertainty over a period until the business rate model normalised in the future.
 It was also noted that Council's Revenue Support Grant would be reduced completely by 2019/20 and that this year it had reduced from £500,000 to £100,000.